appsandwich/galwaybus/README.markdown

 * **`GET /nearby.json?latitude=<latitude>&longitude=<longitude>`**

-	Lists ten nearest stops to the coordinates provided in the `latitude` and `longitude' URL parameters.
+	Lists ten nearest stops to the coordinates provided in the `latitude` and `longitude` URL parameters.

 ### Schedules